 Question: Can I meet my child at the finish line?

 Spectators are not allowed to enter the finish line area unless they are already running with their children.
 This rule is in place for the safety of the children.
-The children will be directed into the Halifax Metro Centre upon finishing and receiving their medals.
-Spectators/parents are encouraged to enter the Metro Centre via the North doors (Duke Street) and meet their children at a pre-arranged meeting spot.
+The children will be directed into the Scotiabank Centre upon finishing and receiving their medals.
+Spectators/parents are encouraged to enter the Scotiabank Centre via the North doors (Duke Street) and meet their children at a pre-arranged meeting spot.

 Question: How am I going to know where to meet my child after the race?

-After receiving their finisher’s medal, children are directed into the Metro Centre.
+After receiving their finisher’s medal, children are directed into the Scotiabank Centre.
 The seating in the lower bowl has been organized by “Coloured Meeting Zones” (Purple, Green, Orange and Blue).

 Question: What happens after the run?
 Will food be provided for the children?